heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-04-discard-file-changes-with-git-checkout.md

 ---
 # Summary

-I frequently make temporary changes to files while testing out new features.
-And Since I use [GitKraken](https://www.gitkraken.com/) primarily, my process is usually to just right-click, and discard the changes to a file.
-Today I learned you can `git checkout` the current file you are working on again to reset it's content.
+Sometimes we need to revert temporary file changes.
+I frequently need to discard experimental changes to files that pertain to my feature.
+And since I use [GitKraken](https://www.gitkraken.com/) primarily, my process is usually to just right-click, and discard the changes to a file.
+Today I learned you can use `git checkout` on a file to reset it's content.

 # Example